Padel Rules FAQ: Your Most Asked Questions Answered

 Can you volley in padel?

-Yes — volleys are allowed and encouraged once the point begins.
-However, on the return of serve, the ball must bounce before being played.
+Yes.
+Volleys are allowed and encouraged once the point is underway.
+The one exception: on the return of serve, the ball must bounce before being played.
+After that, you can volley freely.

 Can the ball hit the wall in padel?

-Absolutely.
-After the ball bounces on the court, it can hit the glass walls or fence and still be in play.
-If the ball hits the wall before bouncing or hits the mesh directly, it’s a fault or out.
+Yes — after the ball bounces on the court.
+Once it bounces on your side, the ball can hit the back glass, side glass or fence and still be in play.
+If the ball hits the wall or fence before bouncing, it’s out.

 How do you serve in padel?